miguel-perez/smoothState.js/README.md

 smoothState.js **gives you hooks** that you can use in order to choreograph how the elements on your page enter and exit the page.
 It allows you to specify how long your animations take, and it uses the time in between animations to fetch content via Ajax.

 This project doesn’t dictate how you should animate things on the page.
-You can use CSS Animations, or any popular JS Animation libra like [velocity.js](http://julian.com/research/velocity/).
+It supports CSS Animations, and allows for any popular JS animation library like [velocity.js](http://julian.com/research/velocity/).

 ### Design philosophy and requirements